PCIT Cohorts 6-7

 ECBI Intensity Scale: Descriptive Statistics

 Repeated Measures: Repeated measures analyses (paired samples t-tests) were conducted to examine pre-post group mean differences on the ECBI Intensity and Problem Scales.
 Analyses revealed statistically significant improvements from pre- to post-treatment on both scales.

 Individual Clinically-Significant Change:

-Of the eight PCIT Cohort 4 clients who had pre-treatment ECBI Intensity scores, five had pre-treatment scores at or above the clinical cut-off score of 130.
-At post-treatment, all five clients had an Intensity score recorded.
-Analysis of this data showed that the post-treatment Intensity scores for three of these five clients (60%) decreased to non-clinically significant levels.
+Of the 13 PCIT Cohort 6 and 7 clients who had pre-treatment ECBI Intensity scores, 12 had pre-treatment scores at or above the clinical cut-off score of 131.
+At post-treatment, two clients were missing an Intensity score.
+Analysis of the remaining data showed that the post-treatment Intensity scores for 9 of these 10 remaining clients (90%) decreased to non-clinically significant levels.